itlackey/drifter/README.md

 ## 0.3.0
 * support "hubs" to enable different locations to store settings
-* add private github repo hub -- only support overwrite-local=true flag. no "true git" support initially
+* add private github repo hub --
+* will only support overwrite-local=true flag. no "true git" support initially

 ## 0.4.0
 * allow ./install.sh files for apps and enable them with auto-install=true flag.